joshbegley/nyt-latest/previous.md

 https://nytimes.com/2024/07/15/world/africa/with-rivals-restricted-kagame-looks-set-for-another-term-in-rwanda.html

 **China Is Holding a Major Meeting on the Economy That You Can’t Watch**\
-`President Xi Jinping will preside over a conclave to draft a new economic program.
+`President Xi Jinping is presiding over a conclave to draft a new economic program.
 The stakes are high, but expectations for big changes are modest.`\
 https://nytimes.com/2024/07/15/business/china-economy-third-plenum.html

 **Biden Asks America to ‘Lower the Temperature’**\